 What are the advantages of Sole Proprietorship?

 Sole Proprietorship doesn't require any setting up.
 You just inform ACRA that you have started business activity.
-Unlike withh LLC, you don't need a Company Secretary and you don't have to file your annual returns with ACRA.
+Unlike with LLC, you don't need company formation or a Company Secretary and you don't have to file your annual returns with ACRA.
 You also report taxes as an individual and pay the progressive income tax rate.
 It starts from 0% on the first S$20,000 and goes up to 22% above S$320,000.